-Finally, the latest addition to the Credit Karma suite of products and services is Credit Karma Money, a banking option with fee-free checking and high-yield savings.
+The latest addition to Credit Karma’s suite of products and services is Credit Karma Money, a banking option with fee-free checking and high-yield savings.
 Credit Karma partners with MVB Bank to offer these FDIC-insured accounts.

 Other Credit Karma Products and Services

 - Credit card offers: Browse current credit card offerings based on a number of different categories, including best overall, balance transfers, rewards and cash back.
 Credit Karma will let you know your likely approval odds for each card based on your credit profile.
 We should note that this is one way the free site makes money — they get a cut if you are approved for a card you apply for through them.

 - Loans: Get personalized estimated interest rates and approval odds on personal, home and auto loans.
-This is another way the site makes money — through their affiliation with the companies offering these loans.
+This is another way the site makes money: through it affiliation with the companies offering these loans.

-- Identity monitoring: Check to see if you have credit freezes in place at Equifax and TransUnion, and see if the email address you used to sign for Credit Karma has been involved in any data breaches.
+- Identity monitoring: Check to see if you have credit freezes in place at Equifax and TransUnion, and see if the email address you used to sign up for Credit Karma has been involved in any data breaches.

 - Unclaimed money: This might be our favorite minor feature.
 If a business owes you money but can’t find you, it may turn the money over to the state.
 Credit Karma will search your state’s role of unclaimed cash and let you know if you need to file a claim for some of it.
 See more ways to find and claim missing money in your name here.

 The old adage “you get what you pay for” doesn’t really apply to Credit Karma.
-If you thought it was simply a place to check your credit score, you might be missing out on a host of other beneficial features the site offers.
-But even if the credit score check is the only thing you ever use, Credit Karma can be an important resource in your financial toolkit.
+If you thought it was simply a place to check your credit score, you might be missing out on a host of other features the site offers.
+But even if the credit score check is the only thing you ever use, Credit Karma can be a helpful resource in your financial toolkit.